-Toss cabbage and salt with your hands so it is well distributed and let rest, about one hour.
+- Toss cabbage and salt with your hands so it is well distributed.
+Let rest about one hour.

 - Knead/massage the cabbage with your hands to encourage more juice to come out.
 Add optional bay leaves (about 1 per lb) and/or caraway seeds (about 1 tsp per lb).

-Once all the cabbage is in, make sure there is enough liquid to cover the cabbage by about an inch.
+- Once all the cabbage is in, make sure there is enough liquid (from kneading) to cover the cabbage by about an inch.
 Weigh the cabbage down, as discussed above.

 From Adrienne – my son saw me working on this post and begged me to make homemade sauerkraut.
 I guess I'd better get working on it asap!

 I should share that there are several schools of thought about fermenting.
 Some say that easy is fine – as in this post.
 Others say that anaerobic fermentation is the way to go.
 If you are interested in learning more from someone whom I consider to be a real fermentation expert, Lisa's Counter Culture is the way to go.